manujosephv/manujosephv/README.md

 He is also an active open-source contributor and developed and maintains an open-source library - PyTorch Tabular (1000+ stars and 2000+ downloads per month) - which makes deep learning for tabular data easy and accessible.
 He is also a contributor to NLTK where he enhanced the Language Model section of the library introducing many statistical language models.

-His primary research interests are time series, deep learning, and natural language processing.
+His primary research interests are time series, deep learning, and LLMs.
 He is a blogger, writing in his own technical blog, and a speaker, at various AI/ML conferences.

 <!-- <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/> -->